Analog-Labs/timechain/GMP_ARCH.md

 The timechain creates a batch respecting the per network batch gas limit.
 A submit batch task is created and assigned to a shard, a member of the shard is assigned as the batch submitter.
 The batch is tss signed and the submitter submits the batch with a valid signature.
-The batch submitter is expected to eventually succeed and keep retrying submission until the submitting transaction is finalized.
+The batch submitter is expected to eventually succeed and keep resubmitting the transaction until it is finalized.
 The gateway is not permitted to throw any errors on batch submission.

 # Reimbusting the batch transaction cost
 Submitting a batch has a transaction cost.
 We reimburst it to chronicles to ensure they don't